jeffspurlock/axon/content/services/development.md

 # Web Development
 My web development journey is mostly rooted in my childhood.
-Before i turned 10, my Father began teaching me how to build web site using Microsoft FrontPage.
+Before I turned 10, my Father began teaching me how to build web site using Microsoft FrontPage.
 For those unfamiliar, this was a desktop application with a WYSIWYG editor, allowing you to build web pages the same way you might assemble a word document.
 It helped a lot for understanding some of the basic around page structure and HTML, but had lots of short comings; specifically when it came to CSS.

 I got frustrated, so I decided to learn CSS.
 When I was in Middle School and High School, I charged $5 to do custom styling for other students MySpace pages.
 Then I started building in WordPress.
 Didn't really know how to program much yet, but it was great introduction to the art form.